-The Leki Micro Vario Carbon is the most premium pole offered by Leki in this year’s line-up and features a full carbon construction from grip to tip.
+The Leki Micro Vario Carbon is one of the more premium pole offered by Leki.
+It features a full carbon construction from grip to tip.
 The premium carbon fibre used makes this pole very light and surprisingly durable for a carbon tent-style pole.

 the pole performed better than expected in almost every category, which lead to it taking the coveted ‘Editor’s Choice’ prize in our Top 10.